Summer Research Internship Program

 - Identifies a mentor you would like to work with and why (optional)

-To assure that all research conducted at Gillette Children’s Specialty Healthcare meets the standards for Human Subjects Protection, all personnel conducting research at Gillette must complete training pertaining to the following areas.
+To ensure that all research conducted at Gillette Children’s Specialty Healthcare meets the standards for Human Subjects Protection, all personnel conducting research at Gillette must complete training pertaining to the following areas.
+If you have issues accessing any of the training information below, please email Laura Lange or call her at 651-229-1745.

 - Human Subjects’ Protection: The Collaborative Institutional Training Initiative (CITI) online tutorial hosted by the University of Miami Medical School Server.
 This must be renewed per IRB requirements, which vary from IRB to IRB.